How Do I Help My Breastfed Baby with Diarrhea and Constipation?

 If your baby’s constipation is accompanied by vomiting, blood in stool, a swollen abdomen or weight loss, contact the pediatrician.

-For more information on constipation in older children or in formula fed-babies, read: Constipation in babies and toddlers.
+For more information on constipation in older children or in formula fed-babies, read: How Can I Relieve Constipation for my Baby and Toddler?

 How can I help baby with constipation or diarrhea?